Kumasi: Ashanti Empire

 Kumasi's population during the time of the Ashanti Empire varied.
-In the early 19th century, Ashanti sources estimated a populace of 100,000 while European sources gave a figure around 12–15,000.
+In the early 19th century, Ashanti sources estimated a populace of 100,000, while European sources gave a figure around 12–15,000.
 According to historian Ivor Wilks, the city may have had a population of 40,000 in the 1860s.

 Lady Mary Alice Hodgson, the first English lady to visit Ashanti, wrote "The Siege of Kumasi", an account of the siege of the fort by the nationals of Ashanti and of the subsequent march to the coast.
 (She was the daughter of Hon.
-W. A. G. Young, C.M.G., former governor of the Gold Coast, and the wife of Sir Frederick Mitchell Hodgson, K.C.M.G., the governor of the Gold Coast in 1900.)
+W. A. G. Young, CMG, former governor of the Gold Coast, and the wife of Sir Frederick Mitchell Hodgson, KCMG, the governor of the Gold Coast in 1900.)